Our School Curriculum

 Core subjects, Religious education, Numeracy, Literacy, Science, must be taught throughout compulsory schooling

-Foundation subjects have more limited application: geography, history, design and technology, art, music and physical education.
+Foundation subjects have more limited application: geography, history, design and technology, art, music, physical education and modern foreign language (spanish).

 ICT (Information Communications Technology) is used in its own right and together with all National Curriculum subjects